 Budzinski also said he wanted to investigate whether Brad and Greg Likens used the Comets’ computers and servers to transmit scantily attired and suggestively posed pictures of FC Kansas City’s female players in a way that created a hostile and discriminatory work environment.

-Excelle Sports obtained emailed sent between the Likens brothers and their father Chris.
+Excelle Sports obtained emails sent between the Likens brothers and their father Chris.
 The emails show Budzinski was copied but do not include replies from him.
 Brad Likens released a statement late Friday that read: “These e-mails were fabricated by Brian Budzinski, a disgruntled former employee of the Missouri Comets.
 He sent these emails out four months ago under a fake e-mail account under the pseudonym of another former employee, but they/it was proven to be a ruse.
 This is one of several different tactics Brian is using in trying to negotiate the purchase of the Missouri Comets.